 The models are stored within libraries in the software, a library being a group of similar models.
 The software comes with a General Model Library, which includes models to help users to quickly set up some of the more common calculations using the Property Model Calculator.
 Users can also purchase libraries for specific materials or create custom models and develop your own libraries.

 General Model Library

 The General Model Library comes standard with all Thermo-Calc installations.
-It includes seven models to help users quickly set up some of the more common calculations using the Property Model Calculator:
+It includes several models to help users quickly set up some of the more common calculations using the Property Model Calculator:

-Coarsening Model - calculates the coarsening rate coefficient K (m3/s) of a spherical precipitate phase in a matrix phase.
+Coarsening Model - calculates the coarsening rate coefficient K (m3/s) of one or several spherical precipitate phases in a matrix phase.

 Driving Force Model - calculates the thermodynamic driving force for a phase.

 Equilibrium Model - calculates the equilibrium for the given conditions.
 Optionally define additional Function Definitions.